cap-js/docs/node.js/core-services.md

 - `'CREATE'`, `'READ'`, `'UPDATE'`, `'UPSERT'`,`'DELETE'`
 - `'INSERT'`,`'SELECT'` → as aliases for: `'CREATE'`,`'READ'`
 - `'POST'`,`'GET'`,`'PUT'`,`'PATCH'` → as aliases for: `'CREATE'`,`'READ'`,`'UPDATE'`
+- `'each'` → convenience feature to register `.after` `'READ'` handler that runs for each individual result entry
 - Any other string name of a custom action or function – e.g., `'submitOrder'`
 - An `array` of the above to register the given handler for multiple events
 - The string `'*'` to register the given handler for *all* potential events